 List of International JEE Main 2026 Exam Centres (Outside India)

-By assigning international JEE Main exam centres, NTA gives candidates who reside outside of India the chance to take the JEE Main exam.
+NTA provide applicants who live outside of India with the opportunity to sit the JEE Main test by designating international JEE Main exam centres.
 For greater accessibility, JEE Main 2026 exam centres are spread around the Middle East, Europe, Africa, and North America.

 Each exam centre has its own municipal code.
 Additionally, the location selected determines the number of seats available.
 The JEE Main 2026 international exam locations are listed in full here.